-A large area (c.23 hectares) immediately to the east of the proposed site is currently being developed for housing.
+A large area (c.23 hectares) to the east of the proposed site is currently being developed for housing.
 Works in advance of this development included a desk-based assessment of Binhamy Farm (Lawson-Jones 2008), geophysical survey (GSB 2008) and evaluation trenching (Wessex Archaeology 2013).
-A geophysical survey of the moated site itself, together with the small field immediately to the north (the proposed site), has also been undertaken (Wright 2015).
-A narrow cable trench crossing that field was also monitored (Rainbird 2015).
+A geophysical survey of the moated site itself, together with the small field immediately to the north has also been undertaken (Wright 2015).
+A narrow cable trench crossing that field to the north of the moat was also monitored (Rainbird 2015) and an HVIA was carried out on this same land to the north by SWARCH (Wapshott & Walls 2016).